Word Around The Park

 Warning Signs of Poor Gut Health

-• Low energy levels - Lethargy, reluctance to play, or needing more sleep than usual often stems from poor nutrition
+• Low energy levels — Lethargy, reluctance to play, or needing more sleep than usual often stems from poor nutrient delivery.

-• Frequent minor illnesses or slow recovery - Getting sick often or taking longer to bounce back indicates compromised immune function rooted in gut health.
+• Frequent minor illnesses or slow recovery — Getting sick often or taking longer to bounce back indicates compromised immune function.
 Studies confirm the link between microbiome disruption and chronic health issues in dogs.

 What Optimal Gut Health Looks Like

-• Shiny coat and healthy skin - Lustrous fur that feels soft to the touch and skin free from irritation or excessive dryness
+• Shiny coat and healthy skin — Lustrous fur that feels soft to the touch, with skin free from irritation or excessive dryness.

 How Diet Directly Impacts Gut Health

 Every meal shapes your dog's internal ecosystem.
 What goes into the bowl directly determines which bacteria thrive, which decline, and how well the digestive system functions.
-The connection between diet and gut health is immediate and significant, influencing everything from nutrient absorption to immune response.
+The connection between diet and gut health is immediate and significant.

 Gut-Supporting Foods and Ingredients

-• Sweet potatoes and pumpkin: Provide natural dietary fiber (a mix of soluble and insoluble).
-Their fermentable fibers can help support beneficial gut bacteria, and their fiber helps add gentle bulk to support healthy digestion and stool quality
+• Sweet potatoes and pumpkin: Provide natural dietary fiber.
+Their fermentable fibers help support beneficial gut bacteria and add gentle bulk to support healthy digestion and stool quality.

 Ingredients That Can Disrupt Gut Health

 • Synthetic preservatives like BHA, BHT, and ethoxyquin: Chemical additives used to prevent fats from going rancid.
-Many quality dog foods now use natural alternatives like mixed tocopherols (vitamin E) instead.
+Many quality dog foods now use natural alternatives like mixed tocopherols instead.

-• Seed oils: Highly processed seed oils might promote inflammation and disrupt the intestinal barrier
+• Highly processed seed oils: May promote inflammation and disrupt the intestinal barrier.

 Prebiotics, Probiotics, and Postbiotics Explained